Snowshoeing in Northeastern Ontario

 7 Helpful Snowshoeing Tips:

-1. Walking with snowshoes lashed to your feet is little different than strolling down the sidewalk wearing a pair of sneakers, the width of the snowshoe forces you to swing each foot around in a semi-circular motion.
+1. Walking with snowshoes lashed to your feet is a little different than strolling down the sidewalk wearing a pair of sneakers, the width of the snowshoe forces you to swing each foot around in a semi-circular motion.

 2. Ski poles help to keep your balance and assist you to get up when you actually do fall down.

-3. Lurch forward on every step and let the snowshoe sink into the snow a bit to get a firm grip for the follow through step.
+3. Lurch forward on every step and let the snowshoe sink into the snow a bit to get a firm grip for the follow-through step.

 4. To turn, kick straight out (with the left leg if you’re going left and visa-versa if you’re going right).
 Then twist 180 degrees with that leg and follow through with the other leg (ski poles will help you greatly here).